 One of the key benefits of the PSD2 is how it will enable end-users to initiate online payments directly from their bank account without using a credit card.
 This can reduce operational costs, but there is still one major challenge: what happens when there is fraud, and the payer requests a chargeback?

 PSD2: Why It’s a Good Thing

 This question will be a challenge for merchants in the future as they face refunds, but question where to turn to for that money.
 Banks and payment service providers hate having to be a part of this process, making it extremely important for merchants to ensure that their transactions are valid.

 Regarding refunds, the PSD2 also strengthens the rights of the consumer considerably.
 And remember, this applies if either payer or payee is in the EU:

 “PSD2 provides a legislative basis for an unconditional refund right in case of a SEPA direct debit during an 8 week period from the date the funds are debited from the account.
 The right to a refund after the payee has initiated the payment still allows the payer to remain in control of his payment.
 In such cases, payers can request a refund even in the case of a disputed payment transaction.”

-PSD2 with Okay
+PSD2 & Okay

-However, if you are using Okay, the way our platform verifies transactions will make it nearly impossible for you to be the target of automated attacks.
-Even if an attack is carried out, the Okay API will give you a heads-up, so that you can delay the delivery of the service, avoiding fraud all together.
+However, if you are using Okay, the way our platform verifies transactions will make it nearly impossible for the liability to fall on you if the target of automated attacks.
+Even if an attack is carried out, Okay will give you a heads-up so that you can delay the delivery of the service, avoiding fraud altogether.